PrimeRFP SCOUT · Intelligence

 Per-agency total award value, top awardees, open solicitations, and recompete pipeline — trailing 12 months (Apr 2025–Mar 2026), sourced directly from PrimeRFP SCOUT.

-Federal Spending by Industry — Who’s Poised to Strike
+Federal Spending by Industry — PSC / Category Headlines

 Construction & Infrastructure